RunestoneInteractive/thinkcspy/_sources/WebApps/08-WebApplicationsWithAUserInterface.rst

             </body></html>
             """.format(username, msg)

-    # Launch the BottlePy dev server
+    # Launch the FlaskPy dev server
-    bottle.run(host='localhost',debug=True)
+    app.run(host="localhost", debug=True)

 The program is organized as follows:

-* Lines 4-15 define the ``home()`` function, which defines the starting page for the application.
+* Lines 6-17 define the ``home()`` function, which defines the starting page for the application.
 It displays a form that prompts for the user's name and favorite food.

 * The form's action attribute on Line 9 specifies that the form submission will be directed to the path **/greet**.
-Processing for this path is defined by the ``greet()`` function on lines 17-31.
+Processing for this path is defined by the ``greet()`` function on lines 19-33.

-* Lines 19-26 extract the information submitted on the form and compute a response message.
+* Lines 21-26 extract the information submitted on the form and compute a response message.